 On these pages, you can find out about decisions that have been taken – and business that is coming up.

 And remember, you are very welcome to attend these meetings.
 And you can have your say by asking questions, making a statement, or presenting a petition.
-Our meetings are currently operating in a different way due to the COVID19 pandemic.
-All meetings are being held remotely via video conference.
-All meetings will be live-streamed on the Council's Youtube Channel.
-If you wish to speak at the meeting, you should register in the usual way, and you will be invited to address the meeting via video conference or telephone, or you will be able to submit comments in writing, and these will be read out to participants
+If you wish to speak at a meeting, you should register by clicking the link on the relevant agenda

 Dates of all upcoming council and outside body meetings.